xuankimtran/docs-1/pages/katalon-studio/docs/condition-to-stop.md

 ---
 title: "Terminate Execution Conditionally"
 sidebar: katalon_studio_docs_sidebar
-permalink: katalon-studio/docs/condition-to-stop.html
+permalink: katalon-studio/docs/terminate-execution-conditionally.html
 description: "This article provides the concept of terminating execution conditionally and the tutorial on common use cases."
 ---
-From **version 8.1.0 onwards**, you can terminate test suite and test suite collection execution conditionally via command-line, based on the number of test failures allowed during runtime.

-The ability to terminate execution conditionally solves the problem when:

-- There is a significant number of failed test cases in an execution.
-- There is a mature set of tests, and it takes hours to finish execution.
-- There is a new code committed or a new build available, and a significant number of **test failures** can reflect the tested build’s quality.

-Defining a threshold of the failures test case in an execution helps you save time and enhance testing efficiency.
-You can have early feedback instead of waiting for the execution to finish.
+From **version 8.1.0 onwards**, you can terminate the execution conditionally via command-line based on the number of **test failures** allowed during runtime.
+When the execution reaches the configured test failures (`maxFailedTests=` T), the execution stops immediately, and the rest test cases are not triggered to run.
+By defining a threshold of the failures test case in execution, you can get early feedback instead of waiting for the execution to finish to enhance testing efficiency.
 A reasonable threshold is subject to the acceptance level of each software team.

-This article provides the concept of the configuration on terminating execution and the tutorial on common use cases.

-Here are the common use cases you might see:

- 1. Terminate a test suite.

- 	1.1.
-Terminate a test suite and retry after executing all.

-	1.2.
-Terminate a test suite and retry failed executions immediately.

-	1.3.
-Terminate a test suite with Data-driven testing.

-	1.4.
-Terminate a test suite with Data-driven testing retry after executing all.

-	1.5.
-Terminate a test suite with Data-driven testing and retry failed executions immediately.

- 2. Terminate a test suite collection in sequential mode.
- 3. Terminate a test suite collection in parallel mode.

-In this article, we only show you the example of use cases 1, 2, and 3.

 >**What is a test failure?**
 >
->A test failure is a failed test case or test iteration execution in a test suite.
+>A test failure is a failed test case or test iteration execution in an execution.
 >
 >- 1 test case fails = 1 test failure
 >- 1 retried test case fails = 1 test failure